tr8dr/.Net-Bridge/src/R/rDotNet/README.md

 - vectors (with optional named index)
 - matrices (with optional named row and column indices)

-## The History
-Some years ago, wrote the .NET bridge as part of a much larger research and trading codebase.
-Given interest from others on the net, made an effort to extract the bridge and related classes from the much larger codebase.
-While the .NET Bridge codebase is a factor of 100x smaller, there may yet be classes that could be removed, to make this even tighter.

 ## How It Works
 The R or Python packages communicate with the .NET side through simple client / server interactions.
 Your .NET libraries are loaded by a runner ```CLRServer.exe``` that provides a TCP-based API, giving full visibility into your library(ies).